 - S. 171: Claiming partition of a Hindu Undivided Family. - S.179: Dealing with recovery of taxes from directors of a private company period should be linked to the date of order determining the company's tax liability. - S.195: order for deducting no tax or tax at a lower rate than prescribed.
-In our opinion, the law should prescribe a maximum period of 30 thirty days, within which the application should be disposed of and in case the application is rejected, the Assessing Officer should pass a speaking order after providing a reasonable opportunity. - S.281: Issue of clearance certificate, if an assessee applies for the same. - S.80-G: Issue of certificate on receipt of the application for grant of a certificate in favour of Charitable Trusts.
+In our opinion, the law should prescribe a maximum period of 30 thirty days, within which the application should be disposed of and in case the application is rejected, the Assessing Officer should pass a speaking order after providing a reasonable opportunity. - S.80-G: Issue of certificate on receipt of the application for grant of a certificate in favour of Charitable Trusts.